Hemit99123/cesc_devdock/README.md

-# CESC DevDock
+# CSC DevDock

-An open-sourced online resource database for Castlebrooke's Computer Science Club, developed by Hemit Patel (President of CESC).
+An open-sourced online resource database for Castlebrooke's Computer Science Club, developed by Hemit Patel

 To contribute, please branch out of the main and create a PR once you finish your changes.